What Are Standard Family Law Restraining Orders?

-When you first read the words automatic temporary restraining orders, a lot of things can go through your head.
+When you first read the words "Standard Family Law Restraining Orders", a lot of things can go through your head.
 So what are these things and why are they really important to your California divorce case?
 This article focuses on the following questions:

-ATROs are a set of four orders that automatically go into effect.
-They are written on the back (page two) of the FL-110 form, also knowns as a “summons.”
-On the back of the summons, they are now called Standard Family Law Restraining Orders.
-That’s the same thing as what we call ATROs.
+Standard Family Law Restraining Orders are a set of four orders that automatically go into effect.
+They are written on the back (page two) of the FL-110 form, also known as a "summons."
 The summons is that document served with the divorce petition.

 Here is the complex part of the article.
 We cannot cover this in too much detail because we are concerned the legal jargon may get too much so we'll cover the general rules and touch on exceptions but, as we wrote earlier, an experienced family law attorney's advice is important.
 This article cannot begin to replace that since it is not legal advice of any kind.

-The ATROs instruct the father and mother they cannot remove the children from California.
+The Standard Family Law Restraining Orders instruct the father and mother they cannot remove the children from California.
 They also instruct the parents that neither of them may apply for new or replacement passwords for the kids.
 Of course, the parents can consent in writing to do otherwise and either parent can seek a court order.

-Why do the ATROs prevent the children from being removed from California?
+Why do they prevent the children from being removed from California?

-Child custody laws in California are focused on the child’s best interest.
-That best interest involves, as much as reasonably possible, keeping stability in the child’s life.
+Child custody laws in California are focused on the child's best interest.
+That best interest involves, as much as reasonably possible, keeping stability in the child's life.
 Children taken out of State or the United States, especially young ones, may become difficult to find if the parent wants to hide them.
 This can cause all kinds of problems including national or international child abduction issues and the involvement of domestic and foreign courts or law enforcement.
-The ATROs play it safe and tell both parents it is a violation of a court order to take them.
+The Standard Family Law Restraining Orders play it safe and tell both parents it is a violation of a court order to take them.

-The ATROs don’t keep parents from seeking further orders to prevent abduction.
+The Standard Family Law Restraining Orders don't keep parents from seeking further orders to prevent abduction.

-The automatic temporary restraining orders tell each spouse they are restrained from “transferring, encumbering, hypothecating, concealing, or in any way disposing of any property, real or personal, whether community, quasi-community, or separate,” once again without the other spouse’s written consent or a court order.
+The Standard Family Law Restraining Orders tell each spouse they are restrained from "transferring, encumbering, hypothecating, concealing, or in any way disposing of any property, real or personal, whether community, quasi-community, or separate," once again without the other spouse's written consent or a court order.

 There is an important but rather vague exception to this rule and that is if any of these actions are taken "in the usual course of business or for the necessities of life."

-The ATROs also require one spouse to notify the other of any proposed extraordinary expenditures at least five business days (which means you skip weekends and court holidays) before those expenditures are incurred.
+The Standard Family Law Restraining Orders also require one spouse to notify the other of any proposed extraordinary expenditures at least five business days (which means you skip weekends and court holidays) before those expenditures are incurred.
 The rule mandates the spouse also account to the family court for all such expenses made.

-A common question we get is “what about attorney fees?
-I can’t pay it without doing exactly what the ATROs prevent.”
+A common question we get is "what about attorney fees?
+I can't pay it without doing exactly what the Standard Family Law Restraining Orders prevent."

-The automatic temporary restraining orders tell the spouses that neither of them may engage in “cashing, borrowing against, canceling, transferring, disposing of, or changing the beneficiaries of any insurance or other coverage, including life, health, automobile, and disability held for the benefit of the parties and their child or children for whom support may be ordered.”
+The Standard Family Law Restraining Orders tell the spouses that neither of them may engage in "cashing, borrowing against, canceling, transferring, disposing of, or changing the beneficiaries of any insurance or other coverage, including life, health, automobile, and disability held for the benefit of the parties and their child or children for whom support may be ordered."

 That was a mouthful right?
 It makes sense.
 Insurance is such an important part of financial security and even healthcare needs.

-The automatic temporary restraining orders also set forth rules against creating a nonprobate transfer or modifying a nonprobate transfer in a manner that affects the disposition of property subject to the transfer, without the other party’s written consent or a court order.
+The Standard Family Law Restraining Orders also set forth rules against creating a nonprobate transfer or modifying a nonprobate transfer in a manner that affects the disposition of property subject to the transfer, without the other party's written consent or a court order.

 The words "nonprobate transfer" do not include a Will that transfers property upon the death of a spouse.
 But it does include many other instruments.
 These include: